AstraeaPartition/Astraea/README.md

     mvn -Pyarn -Phadoop-2.7 -Dhadoop.version=2.7.3 -Phive -Phive-thriftserver -Dmaven.test.skip=true clean package -pl core

-Then, edit ./Streaming/pom.xml, modify the property of Astraea.home as the location of the newly compiled spark-core_2.11-2.1.0.jar, then run:
+Edit ./Streaming/pom.xml, modify the property of Astraea.home as the location of the newly compiled spark-core_2.11-2.1.0.jar, then run:

     mvn -Pyarn -Phadoop-2.7 -Dhadoop.version=2.7.3 -Phive -Phive-thriftserver -Dmaven.test.skip=true clean package -pl streaming

-You can get the compiled spark-streaming_2.11-2.1.0.jar
+Then, one can get the compiled spark-streaming_2.11-2.1.0.jar

-Next, you can download the pre-build spark-2.1 from https://spark.apache.org/downloads.html.
+Next, one can download the pre-build spark-2.1 from https://spark.apache.org/downloads.html.
-Put the previously obtaind spark-core_2.11-2.1.0.jar and spark-streaming_2.11-2.1.0.jar to $SPARK_HOME$/jar/ and replace the old jars.
+Put the previously compiled spark-core_2.11-2.1.0.jar and spark-streaming_2.11-2.1.0.jar to $SPARK_HOME$/jar/ for replacing the old jars.
+Then one can start computation.

 The input data should be of csv format.
-Astraea regard the first value of a record as the key, which is used for partitioning in the reduce stage.
+Astraea regard the first element of a record as the key, which is used for partitioning in the reduce stage.

+Astraea receives the input data using the socketTextStream, for example
+    val lines = ssc.socketTextStream("localhost", 9999)
+    val data = lines.map(line => (line.split(",", 2)(0), line.split(",", 2)(1)))
+    val result = data.groupByKey()